-With the end of the year approaching, we’re looking back on where we’ve been and dreaming of where we want to go next.
-2019 was filled with some incredible Insider Journeys that ventured all over the globe, from Uzbekistan, Lebanon and Ethiopia to Napa Valley, Lisbon and Rome.
-With another year of trips now behind us, our team has been hard at work planning small-group itineraries and unique packages that promote connection, discovery, rejuvenation, reflection and joy.
-From the remote peaks of Bhutan, Patagonia and Kilimanjaro and the vast plains of Mongolia and Kenya to the winding streets of Paris, Ljubljana and Stockholm—and quiet retreats in the American West and South—these trips are crafted around your passion points—including art, design, food, adventure and history—and feature truly one-of-a-kind, unforgettable experiences like curator-led tours of private homes and galleries, after-hours access to top museums and monuments, dinner parties with stylish locals and personalized shopping excursions.
+As we continue to seek meaningful, responsible and transformative experiences in this new era of what Indagare founder Melissa Biggs Bradley has named “Renaissance Travel,” our Insider Journeys team has been hard at work planning small-group itineraries and unique packages that promote connection, discovery, rejuvenation, reflection and joy.
+From the remote peaks of Bhutan, Chilean Patagonia and Kilimanjaro and the vast plains of Mongolia and Kenya to the winding streets of Paris, Ljubljana and Stockholm—and quiet retreats in the American West and South—these trips are crafted around your passion points (including art, design, food, wellness, adventure and history), with unforgettable, immersive experiences like curator-led tours of private homes and galleries, after-hours access to top museums and monuments, conservation-focused excursions into off-limits reserves with naturalists and more.
 As you fill out your travel calendar for the year ahead, these are the journeys that you won’t want to miss.

 Mount Kilimanjaro, Tanzania

 The world’s tallest freestanding mountain, Mount Kilimanjaro lures adventurers, thrill-seekers and climbers to Tanzania to summit its peak.
-Now, you can reach the so-called “Roof of Africa”—and check this amazing achievement off of your bucket list—with our nine-day trip package, which includes all safety equipment and local guides for the spectacular seven-day Machame Route, plus two nights at the lovely Arusha Coffee Lodge to acclimatize before you set off—and a team of experts that have your back (on the way up, and down!).
-In the words of Indagare Marketing Director Diana Li, who summited Mount Kilimanjaro last year (pictured above): “I discovered more about myself than my surroundings.
+Now, you can reach the so-called “Roof of Africa”—and accomplish this amazing achievement—with our nine-day trip package, which includes all safety equipment and local guides for the spectacular seven-day Machame Route, plus two nights at the luxe Arusha Coffee Lodge to acclimatize before you set off—and a team of experts that have your back (on the way up, and down!).
+In the words of Indagare Marketing Director Diana Li, who summited Mount Kilimanjaro in 2019 (pictured above): “I discovered more about myself than my surroundings.
 I had time to listen and be fully present.
 I focused on achieving a single goal with a community that taught me oneness and perseverance.”
 A physically and mentally challenging excursion, this trip offers a once-in-a-lifetime experience, where each step can lead to a new discovery, and the journey is as inspiring as the destination.
 Learn more and book now.

 Says Indagare Founder Melissa Biggs Bradley: “Words really cannot express the awe that you feel in the shadow of the pyramids or when surrounded by the still vibrant colors in Nefertari’s Tomb.
 There is simply no way to understand it without going—or returning as tombs continue to be discovered and treasures unveiled.
 There will never be a better time to explore Egypt’s wonders in our lifetime than right now, as the country enjoys increasing stability, a lack of crowds, the opening of several new luxury hotels and the groundbreaking Grand Egyptian Museum, coming in 2020.”
-We will be offering our sold-out Treasures of Egypt itinerary as a conveniently packaged trip that you can book in 2020 for January, March, October and November, offering once-in-a-lifetime experiences with experts in the field of Egyptology at such monuments as the Sphinx and the Pyramids of Giza, the Khan El-Khalili bazaar and King Tut’s Tomb.
+We will be offering our sold-out Treasures of Egypt itinerary as a conveniently packaged trip that you can book over dates that work for you, offering once-in-a-lifetime experiences with experts in the field of Egyptology at such monuments as the Sphinx and the Pyramids of Giza, the Khan El-Khalili bazaar and King Tut’s Tomb.
 Then, you can immerse yourself in the legendary cities, tombs and temples of Luxor, Edfu and Aswan from the exclusive vantage point of the Nile River, aboard a luxurious Oberoi river cruiser.
 Learn more and book now.

 Related: Going Behind-the-Scenes in Egypt

-Our team is working on exciting new itineraries to your most-requested places as well as up-and-coming destinations—including Senegal, India, Rwanda, Napa Valley, Uzbekistan, Botswana, France and more.
+Our team is working on exciting new itineraries to your most-requested places as well as up-and-coming destinations.
 Be the first to know when they are released by emailing our team at email@example.com to join our preview access mailing list.